first 10 saas customer

 Send this message to 20 people in your network.
 Friends, former colleagues, people you met at meetups.
 You need 2 to 3 warm introductions to get your next customer.
 Warm intros convert at 5 to 10x the rate of cold outreach because trust is already built.

+Launch in a niche community first.
 Product Hunt, Hacker News, and big launch events are tempting.
 But they're noisy, competitive, and the audience is mostly other builders, not buyers.
-Your first 10 customers are more likely to come from a 500-person Slack group of people who share your exact ICP than from a 5-million-visitor platform where you get 15 seconds of attention.
+Your first 10 customers are more likely to come from a 500-person Slack group of people who share your exact niche than from a 5-million-visitor platform where you get 15 seconds of attention.

 Find 2 to 3 niche communities.
 A Slack group for indie SaaS founders.
 A Discord server for your industry.
 A Facebook group where your target users hang out.
 Introduce yourself.
 Share your story.
 Offer early access or a discount for community members who want to try it.